 In the late 2nd century a destructive plague spread through the region (c.
 160).
 Many communities lost up to a third of their inhabitants, and some would never reach pre-plague population levels again until modern times.

 The Syrian provinces experienced invasions from the East in the 3rd century.
-To the east, the Parthain empire was replaced by a better organized and more aggressive Persian empire, in 224.
+To the east, the Parthian empire was replaced by a better organized and more aggressive Persian empire, in 224.
 In 260, a Roman army met with a catastrophic defeat at the hands of the Persians, and the Roman emperor, Valerian, was taken prisoner.
-In the power vacuum that followed the defeat, Odeonathus, the king of the border city of Palmyra, became the leading figure in organizing the defences of the eastern frontier of the empire, but was assassinated in 267.
+In the power vacuum that followed the defeat, Odeonathus, the king of the border city of Palmyra, became the leading figure in organizing the defenses of the eastern frontier of the empire, but was assassinated in 267.
 He was succeeded by his wife, queen, Zenobia, who threw off Roman rule and set herself up as an independent ruler.

 Zenobia’s breakaway regime lasted until 273, when a new emperor, Aurelian, defeated her armies and brought the east back under Roman authority (Zenobia herself was paraded in triumph in Rome, but then married a Roman senator!).
 With the unity of the Roman empire restored, peace and prosperity returned to the Syrian provinces, though not perhaps at the same level as in the earlier empire.
-The region became again a centre of trade and industry, and of a lively cultural life.
+The region became again a center of trade and industry, and of a lively cultural life.
 Further Persian invasions did some damage, but each time were soon pushed back.
 In the 5th century, while the western provinces were enduring massive German invasions which eventually led to the end of Roman rule there, the inhabitants of the Syrian provinces were enjoying a comparatively tranquil time, with no major Persian raids.